 A cardiologist can diagnose and treat many heart conditions, but if you require surgery, your cardiologist will refer you to a cardiac surgeon.
-Below, Chief of Cardiac Surgery Daniel Lee, MD, explains some of the differences between a cardiac surgeon and a cardiologist.
+Below, Cardiothoracic Surgeon Murtaza Dawood, MD, explains some of the differences between a cardiac surgeon and a cardiologist.

 Is a cardiac surgeon also a cardiologist?